The top engineering skills translate over perfectly to everyday life. So much so, they’ll greatly improve the quality of your life.

 In the Real World

-#2 Plan and organize your activities
+#2 Plan and organize your life like a pro

 In the Engineering World

-- Understanding a client’s scope of work
+- Grasping a client’s vision

-- Gathering project information
+- Collecting project intel

-- Creating a preliminary design
+- Sketching a preliminary design

-- Reviewing the preliminary design with the client
+- Reviewing the design with the client

 In the Real World

-#3 Always keep a healthy level of paranoia
+#3 Embrace a healthy level of paranoia

 In the Engineering World